 What if our school does not allow use of wireless devices during the school day?

 While many schools have moved to embrace student-use of wireless technology in the learning environment, there are still those that prohibit student-use of wireless devices or phones during class time.
-Even with limitations put on their use, however, many of these schools still allow for their use at lunch, between classes, and during extracurricular activities.
+For those schools that strictly prohibit wireless devices, students are able to submit a report on a school desktop.
+However, many of schools still allow the use or wireless devices at lunch, between classes, and during extracurricular activities.
 Even when a student’s opportunity to report bullying or other school-safety related matters is limited, The BullyBøx allows for them to submit a report at their first available opportunity.
 Students literally possess the power to make a difference…rights in their hands.
 The BullyBøx makes reporting easy, at any time, from any place.
 Whether its between classes, at lunch, on the school bus, at practice, from friend’s house, or in the privacy of their own homes, students can submit reports in a manner that is most comfortable to them…on their wireless devices.
 With today’s students spending endlessly increasing amounts of time on their wireless devices, The BullyBøx serves as a platform with which they are comfortable interfacing.

 Can The BullyBøx be used to report other school-safety issues (weapons on campus, fights, bomb threats, etc)?